rguiscard/beancounter/README.md

 ### Manual

-1. Install beancount via package manager such as `pip3 install beancount`
+1. Install beancount via package manager such as `pip3 install beancount`.
+Be sure that beancount and python libraries are in the environmental variables such as $PATH and $PYTHONPATH.
 2. Install Rails and gems by `bundle install`
 3. Edit database configuration in `config/database.yml` and create database by `rake db:setup`
 4. Create a user through Rails console by `User.create(username: 'your@email.com', password: '1234', password_confirmation: '1234')